pachterlab/scRNA-Seq-TCC-prep/README.md

 #### Getting started

-The [getting started](http://) tutorial explains how to process the small example in the [example_dataset](https://github.com/lakigigar/scRNA-Seq-TCC-prep/tree/10xTCCprep-SC3Pv2/example_dataset) directory.
+The [getting started](http://) tutorial (TBD) explains how to process the small example in the [example_dataset](https://github.com/lakigigar/scRNA-Seq-TCC-prep/tree/10xTCCprep-SC3Pv2/example_dataset) directory.
 This is a good starting point to make sure that the necessary programs are correctly installed.
 Note that you will need kallisto (≥ 0.43.0), python (≥ 3.x.x) and Juypter Notebook (≥ 4.0.6) installed (the Jupyter requirement is not strictly necessary but highly recommended).

 #### Workflow organization